AviatrixSystems/Docs/HowTos/selective_upgrade.rst

 Single-Version Upgrade for Controller and Gateways
 --------------------------------------------------------

-A single-version Controller and Gateway upgrade refer to:
+A single-version Controller and Gateway upgrade refers to:

 * Upgrade from the current version to the latest release version within the current release.